SimonDar/Fikse-Kodeprosjekt/README.md

 1. **.github**:
-   - In the `.github` directory, I keep configurations that are specific to GitHub.
-This often includes workflows for GitHub Actions, which automate tasks like continuous integration (CI) and continuous deployment (CD).
-I might also include issue templates, pull request templates, and other settings related to GitHub.
+   - In the `.github` directory, one can find configurations that are specific to GitHub Actions.
+This includes workflows for GitHub Actions, which automate tasks like continuous integration (CI) and continuous deployment (CD).

 2. **functions**:
    - The `functions` directory is where I store my Firebase Cloud Functions.
 These are serverless functions that run in response to events triggered by Firebase features or HTTPS requests.
 Inside this directory, I usually have the code for these functions, along with a `package.json` file to manage dependencies.
+   - There are two firebase fucntions currently active

+       - **`sendEmailOnNewReparasjon`**:
+         This function is responsible for using SendGrid to send an email when a new order is created in the database.

+       - **`sendEmailOnReparasjonFinish`**:
+         This function monitors changes in the database and sends out a confirmation email when the status of an order is changed to `finish`.

 3. **src**:
    - The `src` directory is where I keep my main application source code.
 This includes all the React components, TypeScript files, and any other JavaScript or CSS/SCSS files necessary for the application.
 Essentially, this directory is the core of my project, containing the logic, views, and assets that make up the frontend of my app.
-   -

 ## src structure

 - **assets**